-Mission Trip eSIM for the Dominican Republic (2026): Data from US$5
+Mission Trip eSIM for the Dominican Republic (2026): Cheap Local Data

-The Dominican Republic is a top Caribbean church-trip destination, and a travel eSIM gives your team local Claro/Altice data from ~US$5 while your US number stays live.
+The Dominican Republic is a top Caribbean church-trip destination, and a travel eSIM gives your team local Claro data from a few dollars while your US number stays live.
 Setup guide for teams serving in Santo Domingo, Santiago, and rural bateyes.

 Published July 10, 2026·6 min read

-For a Dominican Republic mission trip, a Claro/Altice-backed travel eSIM from ~US$5 gives your team local data across Santo Domingo, Santiago, and the countryside while your US number stays livefor family and emergencies.
+For a Dominican Republic mission trip, a Claro-backed travel eSIM from a few dollars gives your team local data across Santo Domingo, Santiago, and the countryside while your US number stays livefor family and emergencies.
 The DR is one of the Caribbean's busiest short-term mission fields, and this setup costs a fraction of US carrier roaming.
 The US State Department advises travelers to stay reachable and share itineraries — a working data line makes that easy.

 Connectivity for a DR mission team